Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 18. The LumberJanes by Shannon Watters, Grace Ellis, Brooklyn A. Allen and Noelle Stevenson

 I read the LumberJanes series on Scribd.
 The graphic comic book series follows five pals at a summer camp.
+It features a transgender character and a lesbian.
+The queer content is subtle but consistent throughout the graphic novel series.

 They are determined to have an incredible summer and not let supernatural critters or quests get in their way.

-The first novel opens with a bang and the plot really engaged me.
+The first novel opens with a bang and the plot engages you instantly.
 The graphic novel format and short length make them really easy to read.
-If you’re looking for light-hearted LGBTQ+ YA Books then you should pick this up.
+If youâre looking for light-hearted LGBTQ+ YA Books then you should pick this up.

 Good reads rating: 4.03